varunmanju/streamlit-sentiment/README.md

 2> Download the database wallet and ensure that you use this Wallet to connect to the database via Mutual TLS connection.

-3> Once this is done then make sure you set the connection parameters in the connection variable in the sentiment.py file.

-4> In populate_test_data.ipynb file make sure that you set the connection variable to the required parameters that your Database needs.
+3> Create a .env file and create to set the following parameters:

+    user (Username of the Database.
+By default it is admin)

+    password (Password of your database you set during creation)

+    dsn (Connection string in tnsnames.ora file)

+    config_dir (Location of the tnsnames.ora file)

+    wallet_location (Location where the wallet is downloaded)

+    wallet_password (Password of the wallet directory downloaded when creating the Autonomous database)

-5> Run the populate_test_data.ipynb file to populate the database.
+4> Run the populate_test_data.ipynb file to populate the database.
 This is the test data which contains the model's prediction and actual label of the sentiment.

 # Project Description: